Zalasyu/generative-virtual-screening/src/README.md

 [notebook](./generative-virtual-screening.ipynb) itself for more explanation of how the generative virtual screening pipeline works.

-Assuming you have already deployed the NIMs using the provided docker compose yaml found in [deploy](../deploy), you should be able to start up a Jupyter notebook instance and get going immediately!
+Assuming you have already deployed the NIMs using the provided Helm Chart found in [generative-virtual-screening-chart](../generative-virtual-screening-chart), you should be able to start up a Jupyter notebook instance and get going immediately!

 ```bash